Maximizing HEDIS Audit Automation Efficiencies with the Right Staff

 Increased Data Volume

 Maximizing your data volume can boost HEDIS compliance by closing HEDIS gaps, which are instances of missing recommended services, particularly for preventive care.
 Automation helps patients and providers communicate more directly.
-For example, you can set up automated delivery of patient-reported outcomes and screen assessments, ensuring that patients receive calls to action concerning their primary care experience.
+For example, you can set up automated delivery of patient-reported outcomes and screen assessments, ensuring patients receive timely calls to action concerning their primary care experience.

 Improved Data Integrity

-Even as HEDIS Automation Grows, People Will Continue to Play a Critical Role
+People Still Play a Critical Role

 You may also benefit from educating staff about the accessibility of automation tools, dispelling notions about their difficulty and promoting buy-in within the organization.
-After the training, an ongoing evaluation of competencies can help you identify areas of improvement in your automation strategy, while ensuring that staff members regularly expand their expertise.
+After the training, an ongoing evaluation of competencies can help you identify areas of improvement in your automation strategy while ensuring that staff members regularly expand their expertise.

-Work with a Trusted Healthcare and Life Sciences Staffing Agency.
+Work with a Trusted Healthcare & Life Sciences Staffing Partner